Foggalong/cla-gallery/README.md

 ## Sources

+If you feel the need to cite this repository, see the "Cite this repository" button in the GitHub sidebar.
+More appropriately though, below are the original sources of the included datasets:

 1. Harry M. Markowitz (1987), _Mean-Variance Analysis in Portfolio Choice and Capital Markets_, B. Blackwell.
 ISBN: 0-631-15381-0.

 2. Xu Shuhan (March 2020), _Exploring Efficient Frontier in Portfolio Analysis_, dissertation completed in part towards a degree at the University of Edinburgh, supervised by Julian Hall.